 The panel has noticed that the teaching staff is highly committed.
-Furthermore, the teaching staff is in the opinion of the panel highly qualified both in teaching as well as in domain-specific research.
+The teaching staff furthermore is in the opinion of the panel highly qualified both in teaching as well as in domain-specific research.
 The level of English proficiency of the teaching is good.
-The panel was impressed by the efforts put into guidance of the students by the teaching staff and the teaching assistants.